Genesis Chapter 18 Summary

 Discussion Questions for Genesis, Chapter 18

 1. At the beginning of Genesis 18, the Lord appears suddenly to Abraham in the form of three men.
-Do you believe that Abraham identifies these three men as messengers from God or was he trying to be hospitable by offering food and drink?
+Do you believe that Abraham identifies these three men as messengers from God, or was he trying to be hospitable by offering food and drink?
 What are the reasons for your answer?
-Hebrews 13:2 warns us to entertain stranger for some have entertained angels unaware.
-How should we treat strangers that may come to our house or we met during the day?
+Hebrews 13:2 warns us to entertain strangers, for some have entertained angels unaware.
+How should we treat strangers that may come to our house or whom we meet during the day?

 2. After he inquires about Sarah, the Lord repeats the prophecy about her giving birth in a year to a son.
-Giving birth to a child at the age of ninety could have adverse affects on her body, why does God mention this prophecy where Sarah can hear but not address her directly?
-How has communication between God and woman change throughout the years?
-Does God only communicate to the wife through the husband?
-If not what has changed since the time of Abraham and Sarah?
+Giving birth to a child at the age of ninety could have adverse effects on her body.
+Why does God mention this prophecy where Sarah can hear but not address her directly?
+How has communication between God and woman changed throughout the years?
+Does God only communicate with the wife through the husband?
+If not, what has changed since the time of Abraham and Sarah?

-3. Sarah responds the same way that Abraham does after being told they will have a child by laughing about the prophecy since she feels she is too old.
-Why do Sarah and Abraham have a lack of faith in God's prophecy after having so much wealth?
-Who has more faith,the elderly or the young?
+3. Sarah responds the same way that Abraham does after being told they will have a child, by laughing about the prophecy since she feels she is too old.
+Why do Sarah and Abraham lack faith in God's prophecy after having so much wealth?
+Who has more faith, the elderly or the young?
 Why?

-4. God debates within Himself if he should tell Abraham that He is about to destroy Sodom.
+4. God debates within Himself whether He should tell Abraham that He is about to destroy Sodom.
 Why does God feel the need to tell Abraham what He is about to do after Abraham and Sarah both laugh at the prophecy?
-Which is more important, our faith towards God or His desire to keep His promises to us?
+Which is more important, our faith toward God or His desire to keep His promises to us?
 Why?

-6. Abraham begins to negotiate with God in Genesis 18:22 for God to spare Sodom for lesser and lesser a number for God to spare Sodom.
-It appears God continues to change His mind and agrees to save Sodom for lesser and lesser a number.
-Are we really able to change God's mind about an event based on a prayer or does the omniscient God already know our prayer or status of the situation before He agrees to change?
+6. Abraham begins to negotiate with God in Genesis 18:22 for God to spare Sodom for lesser and lesser numbers.
+It appears God continues to change His mind and agrees to save Sodom for lesser and lesser numbers.
+Are we really able to change God's mind about an event based on a prayer, or does the omniscient God already know our prayer and the status of the situation before He agrees to change?

-7. The basis of Abraham's argument in Genesis 18 is that the righteous should not be punished with unrighteous.
+7. The basis of Abraham's argument in Genesis 18 is that the righteous should not be punished with the unrighteous.
 Jesus later says in Matthew 5:45 that God sends rain on the just and the unjust.
 Both of these verses speak of the justness of God.
-How just or fair is God to all people in your mind?
-How are we to determine righteousness, using man or God's standard?
-If we use God's standard, when will God be justified to give anyone a blessing?
+How just or fair is God to all people, in your mind?
+How are we to determine righteousness, using man's or God's standard?
+If we use God's standard, when will God be justified in giving anyone a blessing?

-8. Abraham was finally able to have God agree not to destroy Sodom for only 10 righteous people living in the city.
-Earlier in Genesis 14 when Abraham saves his nephew Lot from the battle, we find out that Lot lives in or near Sodom.
-Do you think the only reason Abraham argues to save Sodom is for Lot or do you think to save the entire city?
-What is your basis of your answer?
+8. Abraham was finally able to have God agree not to destroy Sodom for only ten righteous people living in the city.
+Earlier in Genesis 14, when Abraham saves his nephew Lot from the battle, we find out that Lot lives in or near Sodom.
+Do you think the only reason Abraham argues to save Sodom is for Lot, or do you think it is to save the entire city?
+What is the basis for your answer?

 9. Why do you think the Lord is being so patient with Abraham when he continues to argue for a lower number of righteous people to save Sodom?